Report on impression share

 Above the performance summary graph, click the Columns button.

-Search lost IS (budget) (not available on the Ad groups or Keywords tabs)
+Search lost IS (budget) (Available for Google Ads, Microsoft Advertising, and Yahoo!
+Japan.
+Not available on the Ad groups or Keywords tabs.)

-In a Google Ads account, you can also add the following columns to the Campaigns or Ad groups tab:
+In a Google Ads account (keyword level or higher), you can also add the following columns:

 Don't see the impression share columns in the column list?

 Make sure you're on the Advertisers, Engine Accounts, Campaigns, Ad groups, or Keywords tab.
 Impression share metrics aren't available for specific ads, product groups, or other bid targets.
-In addition, if you're scoped to a specific engine account, make sure you're in a Bing Ads or Google Ads engine account.
+In addition, if you're scoped to a specific engine account, make sure you're in a Google Ads, Microsoft Advertising, or Yahoo!
+Japan engine account.